-Both analog inputs are differential, programmable gain, input channels which can handle either unipolar or bipolar input signals.
-The common-mode range of these inputs is from $V{SS}$ to $AV{DD}$ , provided that the absolute value of the analog input voltage lies between $V{SS}$ -30 mV and $AV{DD}$ +30 mV.
+Both analog inputs are programmable gain, input channels which can handle either unipolar or bipolar input signals.
+The AIN1 channel is a differential channel having a common-mode range from $V{SS}$ to $AV{DD}$ , provided that the absolute value of the analog input voltage lies between $V{SS}$ -30 mV and $AV{DD}$ +30 mV.
+The AIN2 input channel is a single-ended input that is referred to AGND.

-The dc input leakage current is 10 pA maximum at $25^{\circ}$ C ( $\pm 1$ nA over temperature).
+The dc input leakage current is 10 pA maximum at 25°C ( $\pm 1$ nA over temperature).
 This results in a dc offset voltage developed across the source impedance.
 However, this dc offset effect can be compensated for by a combination of the differential input capability of the part and its system calibration mode.